AzuraCast/AzuraCast/Readme.md

 git clone https://github.com/AzuraCast/AzuraCast.git .
 ```

-From that directory, run the following commands to install the latest versions of Docker and Docker Compose and set up the AzuraCast instance:
+From that directory, run the following commands as root or a sudo-capable user to install the latest versions of Docker and Docker Compose and set up the AzuraCast instance:

 ```bash
 chmod +x ./docker_*